FrightFest (film festival): Halloween October FrightFest

-A second event, an all-night Halloween film festival, was held on 29 October 2011.
+In 2011, an all-night Halloween film festival, was held on 29 October.
 A second showing of the films, excluding Julien Maury and Alexandre Bustillo’s Livid, was held on 4 November 2011.
 The films shown were The Human Centipede II (Full Sequence), Bad Meat, Faces in the Crowd, Livid, Cold Sweat, and The Watermen.
+The 2012 Halloween All-Nighter was held on 27 October at Leicester Square.
+The films shown were Bait 3D, Gallowalkers, Zombie Flesh Eaters, Excision, The Tall Man, and The Helpers.
+In 2013, the Frightfest Halloween All-Nighter was held on Saturday 26 October at the Vue Cinemas in Leicester Square.
+The films shown were Soulmate, Patrick, Discopath, Mark of the Devil, The Station, and Nothing Left to Fear.